Is It Psoriasis or Just a Rash? Everything You Need to Know About Guttate Psoriasis

 Guttate psoriasis has three stages: mild, moderate and severe.
 Mild guttate psoriasis is where there are only a few spots on your skin, covering about 3% of your body.
 Moderate guttate psoriasis is the next stage where there may be spots on 3% to 10% of your body.
 Severe guttate psoriasis is the highest stage and could see spots covering 10% of your skin.

-You May Also Like:Psoriasis Explained
+You May Also Like:Trips to the Dentist

 Related Search Topics (Ads):